 How Do I Know If My Catalytic Converter is Aftermarket?

-Here are are the things to look for when identifying Aftermarket Catalytic Converters.
+Here are the things to look for when identifying Aftermarket Catalytic Converters.
 We are regularly asked how to tell the difference between aftermarket and OEM catalytic converters.
 Have you asked yourself, “How do I tell if I have an aftermarket cat?”.
 Hopefully, we can help answer your question.

 How do you know if you have an aftermarket catalytic converter?